 For me, the biggest drawback of Frantastique is that you can only receive five lessons a week, once a day, with no opportunity to set your own pace or work ahead—no matter what pricing plan you’re on.
 Furthermore, it doesn’t seem that a learning path or a curriculum is available for learners to peruse: that’s all left up to Frantastique itself.

 This could be a deterrent for learners who want to dedicate more time to French or who want more control over what they’re learning.
 While trusting an algorithm removes a lot of the stress from learning French, it also removes agency.
 What if I want to study something that the algorithm isn’t offering me yet?

-In fact, it appears that learners can only complete the lesson sent to them by email, and they can’t move ahead until they do.
-That means that lessons must be done in order and learners cannot choose which lessons they would like to complete.
+In fact, it appears that you can only complete the lesson sent to you by email, and you can’t move ahead until you do.
+That means that lessons must be done in order and you can’t choose which lessons you’d like to complete.

 I also noticed that if you miss a day’s lesson, you get a relance (resend) duplicate email the next day.
 If you wait too long, however, it appears that the lesson disappears when you try to click the link.
-The error message does send you to your “User Space,” where the lesson appeared to be there for me to complete, but I’m unsure how long I would be able to access it.
+The error message does send you to your “User Space,” where the lesson was there for me to complete, but I’m unsure how long I’ll be able to access it.